rmadar/music-sheet/README.md

 # Music Sheet with Lilypond and python

 This repository holds a simple (WIP) python interface to generate music sheets using [Lylipond](http://lilypond.org/), and export the corresponding audio file (mp3 format converted from MIDI using [timidity](https://launchpad.net/ubuntu/hirsute/+package/timidity)).
-This tool depends naturally on these two sofware.
-Caution: I am discovering Lylipond on the fly while I am writing this tool.
+This tool depends naturally on these two sofwares.

 ## Practicing bass clef reading